-During this unprecedented time of change, it is critically important to protect the mental health of employees at all levels.
+During this unprecedented time, it is critically important to protect the mental health of employees at all levels.

-- Employees may be concerned about the risk of infection for themselves and their families and will need reassurance.
-Communicate clearly, effectively and often as the situation evolves and plans are developed in your workplace to alleviate fears.
+- Employees may be concerned about the risk of infection for themselves and their families and may need reassurance.
+Communicate clearly, effectively and often as the situation changes.
 Be prepared to answer questions, such as:

 - What if I get sick?

 - How do I take time off work to look after my children?

 - Can I work from home?

 - Check in with staff and do your best to support your team during this time.
 Share how work expectations may have shifted in these unusual circumstances.

 - Encourage employees to practice self-care, such as taking regular breaks to stretch or be active, listening to music or doing relaxation techniques.

 - Remind employees of mental health services available to them and how to access them, such as your company’s EFAP, if you have one.